-collaboration with the Oregon Autism Commission to develop and implement an on-line version of the ASD Program Self-Assessment and Action Plan
+- collaboration with the Oregon Autism Commission to develop and implement an on-line version of the ASD Program Self-Assessment and Action Plan

 - web-based resources for general educators to promote inclusive practices for students with ASD

-    The project is funded by the Oregon Department of Education and collaborates with the Oregon Regional Programs.
+The project is funded by the Oregon Department of Education and collaborates with Oregon Regional Inclusive Services.
 The project is administered by STAR Autism Support and Northwest Regional ESD.

 OrPATS Project Objectives for 2021-2023